podaac/swodlr-user-notify/README.md

 ## Notes

 `swodlr-user-notify` utilizes AWS Simple Email Service to send out emails to its users.
-Due to the way that NGAP, the platform we run SWODLR on, has configured itself we aren't able to utilize SES from the NGAP account we run this service on.
-Instead we utilize a separate credential for a different account which is configured for use with SES.
+Due to the way that CCS, the organization that oversees NGAP (the platform SWODLR runs on), we utilize a "FromEmailAddressIdentityArn" from an externally managed account which authorizes sending from the no-reply@nasa.gov address.